-At June 30, 2023, the Company has approximately \$6,000 in cash and approximately \$3,097,000 in negative working capital.
+At September 30, 2023, the Company has approximately \$1,000 in cash and approximately \$3,095,000 in negative working capital.
 The Company has incurred significant costs and expects to continue to incur additional costs in pursuit of its Business Combination.
 Further, if the Company cannot complete a Business Combination within the Combination Period, it could be forced to wind up its operations and liquidate unless it receives an extension approval from its shareholders.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern for a period of time within one year after the date that the financial statements are issued.
 In connection with its financial position and intention to complete a business combination, the Company has secured financing from it Sponsor.
 The Company's plan to deal with these uncertainties is to use the financing from the Sponsor to complete a Business Combination prior to deadline as extended from time to time.
 There is no assurance that the Company's plans to consummate a Business Combination will be successful or successful within the Combination Period.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.

 On August 1, 2022, the Company issued the August 1, 2023 Note in the principal amount of up to \$2,000,000 to its Sponsor.
 The August 1, 2023 Note was issued in connection with advances the Sponsor may make to the Company for expenses reasonably related to its business and the consummation of the Business Combination.
-The August 1, 2023 Note bears no interest and was due and payable upon the earlier to occur of (i) January 14, 2023 and (ii) the effective date of a merger, capital share exchange, asset acquisition, share purchase, reorganization or similar business combination, involving the Company and one or more businesses (the "Business Combination").
+The August 1, 2023 Note bears no interest and was due and payable upon the earlier to occur of (i) January 14, 2023 and (ii) the consummation of an initial Business Combination.
 On January 13, 2023, the Company and the Sponsor agreed to extend the date of maturity of the August 1, 2023 Note to the earlier of (i) the Termination Date of January 14 2024, (ii) the consummation of a Business Combination of the Company and (iii) the liquidation of the Company.
-As of June 30, 2023 and December 31, 2022, the outstanding principal balance under the August 1, 2023 Note was approximately \$755,000 and \$785,000.
+As of September 30, 2023 and December 31, 2022, the outstanding principal balance under the August 1, 2023 Note was approximately \$755,000 and \$785,000.

-On January 3, 2023, the Company issued the January 3, 2023 Note in the principal amount of up to \$250,000 to its Sponsor.
+On January 3, 2023, the Company issued a promissory note (the "January 3, 2023 Note") in the principal amount of up to \$250,000 to its Sponsor.
 The January 3, 2023 Note was issued in connection with advances the Sponsor may make to the Company for expenses reasonably related to its business and the consummation of the Business Combination.
 The January 3, 2023 Note bears no interest and is due and payable upon the Business Combination.
-As of June 30, 2023, no amounts have been drawn down and there was no outstanding principal balance under the note.
-At the election of the Payee, \$250,000 of the unpaid principal amount of the January 3, 2023 Note may be converted into warrants of the Company ("Warrants"), at a price of \$1.50 per warrant, each warrant exercisable for one Class A ordinary share, \$0.0001 par value per share, of the Company.
-The Warrants shall be identical to the Private Placement Warrants issued to the Sponsor at the time of the Public Offering.
+As of September 30, 2023, no amount has been drawn down and there is no outstanding principal balance under the January 3, 2023 Note.
+At the election of the Payee, \$250,000 of the unpaid principal amount of the January 3, 2023 Note may be converted into warrants of the Company ("Warrants"), at a price of \$1.50 per warrant, each warrant exercisable for one Class A ordinary share of the Company.
+The Warrants shall be identical to the Private Placement Warrants issued to the Sponsor at the time of the Company's Public Offering.